wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 Those who want to put load on the server use <strong>load generators</strong> operated by load testing scripts that replace work on real app clients with "synthetic" or <strong>"virtual" users</strong>, which defines the level of load imposed by scripts.
 While load is being injected, status such as the rate of transactions and errors encountered are reported by load generators to some controller.
 Metrics such as CPU and memory utilization within servers are obtained by <a target="_blank" href="https://wilsonmar.github.io/dynatrace">Dynatrace</a> agents installed on servers.
 Results from runs are then analyzed and presented in dashboards.

-Traditionally, to get load generators to run as many users, scripts emulate (which emulate what occurs in the browser) are created based on what is exchanged over the network <strong>wire</strong> between server and clients.
+Traditionally, to get load generators to run as many users, scripts don't duplicate what occurs in the browser, but the HTML exchanged over the network <strong>wire</strong> between server and clients.
 Communications are captured into load test scripts, then edited to add correlations and verifications.
 That's what LoadRunner's VuGen, JMeter, and other proxy-based client emulators do.

-But as more and more processing is done within browsers instead of on servers, <strong>TruClient for LoadRunner</strong> was created to record and emulate the DOM and actions of each individual virtual user.
+But innovations such as http/2 asynchonous communication and AngularJs code running within browsers cause more and more processing within browsers instead of on servers.
+So <strong>TruClient for LoadRunner</strong> was created to record and emulate the DOM and actions of each individual virtual user such as clicking buttons and typing on forms.
 This, btw, takes a lot more memory. <a target="_blank" href="https://flood.io/">Flood.io</a> Elements does that also, but using just a web browser as a web-based service.
 The availability of cloud-based services such as Flood, <a target="_blank" href="https://www.microfocus.com/en-us/products/stormrunner-load-agile-cloud-testing/overview">StormRunner</a>, <a target="_blank" href="https://www.blazemeter.com/">BlazeMeter</a> , and others enabled large servers or a large number of servers to be used for a short periods of time.

 Several advances have sought to shift load testing "left" on the timeine.
 JMeter scripts can now <a target="_blank" href="https://www.blazemeter.com/blog/mixing-selenium-into-your-load-scenario">invoke the APIs of Web Drivers</a>.
 But there are limitations.